Chart Color Schemes

 Mont Albert North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely affecting this region.
-Notable ones are Box Hill Hospital Redevelopment, Golden Age Group Box Hill Office and Retail Tower, 132-144 Springvale Road Development, and North East Link - Doncaster Interchange Upgrades.
-The following list details those most relevant.
+Six projects identified by AreaSearch are expected to impact the area significantly: Box Hill Hospital Redevelopment, Golden Age Group Box Hill Office and Retail Tower, 132-144 Springvale Road Development, North East Link - Doncaster Interchange Upgrades.
+These are key projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.